maxtoroq/maxtoroq.github.io/DbExtensions/docs/automatic-mapping.md

 return db.Map<Product>(query);
 ```

-If the column names in your database exactly match your object then there's nothing else to do.
+If the column names in your database exactly match your object's properties then there's nothing else to do.
+If a column name does not match a property it's simply ignored.

 Complex properties
 ------------------